justinrgarrard/world-of-naevis.net/docs/character_creation/race/halfling.md

 | Small                | you are considered small, and have difficulty wielding weapons with the _Heavy_ tag.                                               |
 | **Stout Resilience** | you have advantage on saving throws against poison, and you have resistance against poison damage.                                 |

 Stout halflings come from hunting tribes.
 They live harder lives than their Lightfoot brethren, but have hardier bodies in exchange.
+Many find work as bodyguards or sellswords during lean years.